-- \rightarrow The College is a smoke-free campus with a prescribed progressive discipline process. - → Employees and students annually receive the Required Reading on Drugs and Alcohol email through a system that tracks delivery to ensure all employees and students receive the email. - \rightarrow The College's new website design assists with searching for information on drug/alcohol prevention and awareness information and related topics. - → The College has a Consumer Information web page with the Required Reading on Drugs and Alcohol information along with drug and alcohol awareness and prevention information as a selection on the page. - \rightarrow Review of Drug/Alcohol Free Campus policy with all new hired employees during the orientation process. - \rightarrow Notification of Employee Assistance Program (EAP) telephone and webinar presentations available to employees. - \rightarrow WCC's Student Resource Center (SRC) has a table display for National Alcohol Awareness month. - \rightarrow The SRC periodically distributes brochures and flyers (Welcome Day, Stress Reduction Day) on resources for individuals facing substance abuse. - $\rightarrow\,$ The SRC has an ongoing Wellness Campaign.
-One of the annual topics is on substance abuse prevention and resources for assistance. - $\rightarrow\,$ WCC's Collegiate Recovery Program is dedicated to recovery services for student's academic success and completion. - \rightarrow Representatives from community substance abuse programs participate in periodic community resource fairs. - \rightarrow The Chief of Public Safety provides a series of student safety presentations that include information on drug/alcohol abuse awareness and prevention as one of the topics. - \rightarrow WCC Public Safety staff are trained in the use of Naloxone and have acquired additional supplies in response to the regional and national increase in overdoses. - \rightarrow The College includes information on drug/alcohol awareness, prevention, and resources periodically on the monthly newsletter posted in all campus restroom stalls. - → The College offers the Campus Assistance Program (CAP) an online and toll-free telephone counseling service available 24/7 for students similar to an EAP program for employees.
+- \rightarrow The College is a smoke-free campus with a prescribed progressive discipline process. - → Employees and students annually receive the Required Reading on Drugs and Alcohol email through a system that tracks delivery to ensure all employees and students receive the email. - \rightarrow The College's website assists with searching for information on drug/alcohol prevention and awareness information and related topics. - → The College has a Consumer Information web page with the Required Reading on Drugs and Alcohol information along with drug and alcohol awareness and prevention information as a selection on the page. - \rightarrow Review of Drug/Alcohol Free Campus policy with all new hired employees during the orientation process. - \rightarrow Notification of Employee Assistance Program (EAP) telephone and webinar presentations available to employees. - \rightarrow WCC's Student Resource Center (SRC) has a table display for National Alcohol Awareness month. - → WCC's Collegiate Recovery Program is dedicated to recovery services for student's academic success and completion. - \rightarrow Representatives from community substance abuse programs participate in periodic community resource fairs. - \rightarrow The Chief of Public Safety provides a series of student safety presentations that include information on drug/alcohol abuse awareness and prevention as one of the topics. - \rightarrow WCC Public Safety staff are trained in the use of Naloxone and have acquired additional supplies in response to the regional and national increase in overdoses. - \rightarrow The College includes information on drug/alcohol awareness, prevention, and resources periodically on the monthly newsletter posted in all campus restroom stalls. - → The College offers an online and toll-free telephone counseling service available 24/7 for students similar to an EAP program for employees.
+833-WCC-4-YOU (833-922-4968).
 Students can obtain drug/alcohol prevention and remediation assistance and information along with connection to local resources.
+There are also interactive self-help resources with a Welltrack app available with a WCC email address.